liberland/laws/drafting/consolidated/citizenship-law.md

 1. The Applicant shall be responsible for the costs of the application process.
 The Citizenship Commission shall inform the Applicant in advance of the estimated regular costs for the process.
 2. At the end of the application process, the costs shall be tallied and a definitive account of the expenses shall be provided to the citizen.
-### Article 10: Citizenship Contract

-1. The Applicant shall be required to sign the Citizenship Contract, in which they confirm their commitment to becoming a citizen and agree to follow additional rules of conduct pertaining to the status of a citizen.
-2. The template for the Citizenship Contract shall be an attachment to this Act.
-The template shall include a provision whereby the citizen agrees that Liberland reserves the right to modify the contract later through an amendment to this Act.

-## Section 3: Ius Sanguini
+## Chapter 3: Ius Sanguini

-### Article 11: Liberland Nationals
+### Article 10: Liberland Nationals

 Individuals who have at least one citizen parent shall be considered Liberland Nationals and shall be eligible to obtain citizenship by virtue of their descent.

-### Article 12: Rights of Liberland Nationals
+### Article 11: Rights of Liberland Nationals

 Liberland Nationals who have not yet obtained citizenship shall enjoy the full protection of Liberland and shall be treated as citizens in every other aspect, except they shall not be entitled to:

 1. Vote in elections; or
-2. Be elected to public offices.
+2. Be elected to public office.

-### Article 13: Obtaining Citizenship by Descent
+### Article 12: Obtaining Citizenship by Descent

 1. A Liberland National shall be entitled to apply for Citizenship by Descent until the occurrence of the later of the following two situations: